apache/cordova-plugin-file-transfer/README.md

 ### Windows Quirks

 - An option parameter with empty/null value is excluded in the upload operation due to the Windows API design.

+- __chunkedMode__ is not supported and all uploads are set to non-chunked mode.

 ## download